Prakriti-Sri/Game-Of-Loans/README.md

+# Game of Loans
-Game of Loans is an interactive text-based web game where players juggle debt, savings, investments, and unpredictable life events in a race to financial freedom.
+Game of Loans is a fun, interactive text-based game where you manage debt, savings, investments, and life events to reach financial freedom.

-With a fixed salary and a list of expenses, you begin the game heavily indebted to college loans.
-Your objective?
-Before you become bankrupt, pay off your loan!
+You start the game with a fixed salary and many expenses, including student loans.
+Your goal? **Pay off your loan before you run out of money!**

-⚡ Key Features:
+## Key Features
-✅ Loan Repayment
-✅ AI Financial Advisor
-✅ Investment System
+✅ **Pay Off Loans** – Manage your student debt and become financially free.
+✅ **AI Financial Advisor** – Get tips on handling money wisely.
+✅ **Investing** – Grow your money by making smart investment choices.
-✅ Random Life Events: Deal with both good and bad things like tax returns, promotions, medical costs, and recessions.
+✅ **Random Life Events** – Experience good and bad surprises like raises, medical bills, and economic downturns.
-✅ Career Development & Side Jobs: Upskill for greater employment prospects or take on freelancing work.
+✅ **Career & Side Jobs** – Learn new skills or take freelance gigs to increase income.
-✅ Financial Dilemmas: Maintain financial discipline while balancing your quality of life.
-Will you accumulate an emergency fund or take lavish vacations?
+✅ **Financial Decisions** – Choose between saving for emergencies or spending on luxuries.

-Be careful: if you spend carelessly, ignore financial concerns, you may find yourself in debt with no way out.
+Be careful!
+If you overspend or ignore financial problems, you could end up stuck in debt with no way out.